 - Checking your account for broken links

-For example, if we find that a particular final URL is not performing well from a cost per acquisition point of view, we could find a new page that better fits, or build a new page suited for our ad.
-In the same way, if there is a page that has performances above average, it can be used as a good template for future or under performing pages.
-In this kind of report, as with any report in the dimension tab, you can customize the columns of the report by clicking “Customize Columns” from the “Columns” drop down menu.
+For example, if we find that a particular final URL is not performing well from a cost per acquisition point of view, we could find a new page that fits better, or build a new page suited for the ad.
+In the same way, if a page has above average performance, it can be used as a good template for future pages or underperforming pages.
+In this kind of report, as with any report in the “Dimension” tab, you can customize the report’s columns by clicking “Customize Columns” in the “Columns” drop down menu.

-- Geographic Report: your geographic data shows your customers’ physical locations or locations that they had shown interest in through searches on Google or Google Maps.
+Your geographic data shows your customers’ physical locations or locations they have shown interest for in their searches on Google or Google Maps.

-Both reports can be created for the specified time span in the dimension tab from the “View” drop down menu.
-There are four possible types of geographical locations where clicks could come from: countries, regions, cities and the most specific location AdWords can extract from an ad impression.
-For example, in the U.S.A. the most specific location is the postal code, while in India is the region.
+Both reports can be created for the specified time span in the “Dimension” tab in the “View” drop down menu.
+There are four possible types of geographical locations clicks could come from: countries, regions, cities, and the most specific location Google Ads can extract from an ad impression.
+For example, in the U.S., the most specific location is ‘postal code’.
+In India, the most specific location is ‘region’.

-Often area can be “unspecified”.
-It happens if the IP is not trackable or the actual location of the webpage is not trackable.
-It also happens when someone performs the search in one country but uses another country-specific domain.
-For example, the user is located in France, thus the IP is the French one, but she makes research using google.de.
+The area can also be “unspecified”.
+This happens if the IP is not trackable, or the actual location of the webpage is not trackable.
+It also happens when someone performs the search in one country, but uses another country-specific domain.
+For example, the user is located in France, meaning they have a French IP, but makes a search using google.de.

-Using these reports can help you to understand where your business has good or bad performances, so that you can understand where to put the focus in terms of efforts and budget, or which geographical areas to exclude from your targets.
+Using these reports can help you understand where your business has good or bad performance, so you can understand where to put the focus in terms of effort and budget, or which geographical areas to exclude from your targets.

 Keyword and search term are two different elements.
 The search term makes reference to what the user types in Google when looking for something.
 The keywords are words that you want your ad to be triggered for.
 Keywords are the ones we have in our account (positives or negatives), search terms can show us new keywords we would like to add to our account.
-The search term report is one tool more, offered by Google, whose benefit is to find out what users look for.
-Which search terms got matched to your keywords or in other words which search terms triggered your ads.
-And all this information can be used to refine your performance.
+The search term report is another tool, offered by Google, which allows you to see what users look for.
+It tells you which search terms got matched to your keywords, in other words: which search terms triggered your ads.
+All this information can be used to refine your performance.
 The Search Terms Report (STR) is a powerful tool to find: